-- Evaluate your processes and record-keeping systems and implement technology to help manage workflow and assignments.
+- Evaluate your processes and record-keeping systems, then implement technology to help manage workflow and assignments.

-- Give yourself permission to politely wrap up conversations with overly demanding patients before they absorb an undue amount of your time.
+- Politely wrap up conversations with overly demanding patients before they absorb an undue amount of your time.

 Beyond your job as a nurse, you likely have plenty of other responsibilities that weigh heavily on you, too.
 Following the same general principles you’re using to simplify in the workplace, try this at home: